Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 #### Prerequisites
 - At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
 - At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).
-- You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) and [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
+- You have defined the file settings for this definition, see [Manage header file settings](./02_ManageHeaderFileSett.md#manage-header-file-settings) and [Manage line item file settings](./04_ManageLineItemsFileStt.md#manage-line-item-file-settings).
-- You have defined the data sources for this definition, see [Create data source](./04_ManageDataSources.md#create-data-source).
+- You have defined the data sources for this definition, see [Assign data source](./05_ManageDataSources.md#assign-data-source).
-- You have defined the mapping settings for this definition, see [Manage mapping settings](./05_MappingSettings.md#define-mapping-settings).
+- You have defined the mapping settings for this definition, see [Manage mapping settings](./06_ManageMappingSettings.md).

 #### Procedure